#CookforSyria: Black-eyed beans with chard and green herb smash

 the juice of 1⁄2 a lemon

-Fill and boil a kettle and get all your ingredients together.
+Get all your ingredients together.
 Put a large saucepan on the heat.

 Wash and finely slice the leek.
 Add to the saucepan with a tablespoon of coconut or olive oil and cook for a couple of minutes until soft and sweet.